fischly/tetris-ai/README.md

-# Tetris AI using a Deep Reinforcement Learning
+# Tetris AI using Deep Reinforcement Learning
-This projects implementes a Tetris AI using a double deep Q-learning.
+This projects implements a Tetris AI using double deep Q-learning.

 ## Requirements
 - Current version of Python3 (I used Python 3.10)